-26. Related parties
+26. RELATED PARTIES

-Beneficial ownership
+(a) Beneficial ownership

 The directors and officers of CCL Industries Inc. as a group beneficially own, control, or direct, directly or indirectly, approximately 2,244,030 of the issued and outstanding Class A voting shares, representing 94.8% of the issued and outstanding Class A voting shares.